QuentinAstegiano/PublicArticles/articles/PythonChatGptUnitTest/PythonChatGptUnitTest.md

 ## Closing Words

-So, we used ChatGPT to generate some tests.
+By utilizing ChatGPT, we've automated the test generation process.
-Are those tests helpful ?
+Are these tests helpful?
 Yes.
-Are they great ?
+Are they optimal?
 No.

-ChatGPT can do much more than that, and provide test that are of much higher quality.
-The issue here is the prompt used.
-It's very simple, doesn't provide any guideline nor examples.

-ChatGPT can only be as good as the questions we ask it.
+The quality of the generated tests depends on the prompt used.
+The example prompt here is simplistic, lacking guidelines and examples.
-Using the example provided here, you can try some more appropriate prompts to get even better results !
+Remember, ChatGPT's effectiveness relies on the questions we pose.
+Experiment with more detailed and precise prompts to obtain even better results!